grafana/redshift-datasource/docs/sources/annotations.md

 1. Select **Annotations** in the left menu.
 1. Click **Add annotation query**.
 1. Select the Amazon Redshift data source.
-1. Enter a SQL query that returns the required columns.
+1. Enter an SQL query that returns the required columns.
 1. Click **Apply**.

 ## Column conventions